 If your dog has already been neutered, there are some things you can do to help him live the healthiest and happiest life possible.
-The key to keeping your dog healthy is to assess and confirm the point in time that his adrenal glands are no longer able to compensate for the loss of his testes and the hormones they produce (adrenal insufficiency).
+The key to keeping your dog healthy is to assess and confirm the point in time that his adrenal glands are no longer able to compensate for the loss of his testes and the sex hormones they produce.

 For many dogs, after they are neutered, they appear to be okay, i.e., no major health problems, no behavioral issues.
 If they live in a happy environment with adequate attention and exercise, they may reach 7 or 8 years of age before you notice any problems.
 If that’s the case, thank your lucky stars.
 Your dog was neutered after his bony growth plates had closed.
 The bony plates generally close between 4 and 18 months of age, depending on the individual dog.
 If this is the case for your dog, he probably won’t be afflicted with the worst of the orthopedic problems we have detailed on this website.
 However, no neutered dog is immune to the hormonal chaos neuter creates – the difference is the timing.

 This research is important for two reasons: first it exemplifies the complexities of the thyroadrenal interactions.
 Second, it proves the point that recovery from the endocrine disruption of neutering is not straightforward; endocrine (hormonal) interactions within your dog are a complex web of inter-related feedback mechanisms.
 As in the example above, simply adding in a hormone which is low may not solve the problem, but actually make it worse.
 On the other hand, your dog’s behavior problem(s) may be a barometer as to the necessity for testosterone replacement.
 And, replacement of testosterone may resolve the observed behavior problem(s).
-However, the overriding reason for hormone replacement is ultimately to repair the more systemic damage done to your dog’s “stress response system” by castration.
+However, the overriding reason for hormone replacement is ultimately to repair the more systemic damage done to your dog’s endocrine system by castration.
 For practical purposes, we find hormone “re-balancing” may be the better term to use.
 Some hormones will be in excess, while others may be deficient.
 Identifying the hormones required, and their corresponding quantities, is difficult to ascertain with any degree of certainty.
-The goal is to restore the stress response and thereby prevent the development of cancer, Cushings, diabetes, and other endocrine related diseases.
-Please refer to the Diseases Overview page on this website for a more in-depth explanation of the overarching effects of spay/neuter on the “stress response system“.
+The goal is to restore your dog’s ability to respond to stress and thereby prevent the development of cancer, Cushings, diabetes, and other endocrine related diseases.
+Please refer to the Diseases Overview page on this website for a more in-depth explanation of the overarching effects of spay/neuter on your dog’s ability to respond to stress.

 If your dog was neutered before his growth plates closed, the first health related problems you see may be orthopedic, and they may occur at a younger age – often 4-5 years of age.
 If your dog struggles to sit and get up from a sitting position and is moving poorly in general (see Billy’s videos on his timeline), your dog may have torn the cranial cruciate ligament in his knee(s).
 If just one ligament is torn, the orthopedic surgeon will not insist the second one will tear.
 However, based upon our current knowledge as to the cause, it’s pretty clear you can expect the second knee to have the identical problem.
 Similarly, in the case of elbow and hip dysplasia, you can expect the dysplasia to be bilateral.